Meet the SRHE team

 Prior to this, Rob worked as a Project Manager for various university-based outreach activities, as a secondary school teacher of Modern Foreign Languages, and in a more commercial role as a Pricing Analyst for Eurostar UK Ltd. Rob has a BA (Hons) in English & French Studies from the University of Portsmouth, and a PGCE in Modern Foreign Languages, also from the University of Portsmouth.

-Sinéad Murphy is SRHE’s Manager for Conferences and Events.
-Her role involves developing and maintaining an evolving suite of events, webinars, and training workshops across SRHE’s special interest networks, and leading on professional development programmes within the Society.
+As SRHE Manager: Conferences and Events, Rihana’s role involves developing and maintaining an evolving suite of events, webinars, and training workshops across SRHE’s special interest networks, and leading on professional development programmes within the Society.
 It also involves conceptualising and running the Society’s international annual conference, and working with the SRHE executive team and senior colleagues in the Society to establish initiatives and strategies aimed at connecting the Society to a global network of higher education research and researchers.

 Franco Carta is the Finance Officer of SRHE.
 He is responsible for maintaining and developing the accounts in order to ensure complete and accurate records.
 He prepares and checks VAT reports and documentation for the annual audit visit and deals with any resulting enquires.